apache/mynewt-site/docs/chapter1/project1.md

     Substitute DOS commands for Unix commands as necessary in the following steps if your machine is running Windows.
 The newt tool commands do not change.

-2. Again, you first have to create a repository for the project.
+2. You first have to create a repository for the project.
 Go to the ~dev/larva directory and build out a second project inside larva.
 The project name is "blinky", in keeping with the objective.
-Starting with the target name, you have to specify the different aspects of the project to build the right package for the board.
+Starting with the target name, you have to specify the different aspects of the project to pull the appropriate eggs and build the right package for the board.
 In this case that means setting the architecture (arch), compiler, board support package (bsp), project, and compiler mode.

         $ newt target create blinky
         Creating target blinky